-Thus, if a sail satisfies the definition of a spinnaker (ie half width is equal to or greater than 75% of foot), then that is what it is: a spinnaker.
-Any other sail is a headsail.
+Thus, if a sail satisfies the definition of a spinnaker (i.e. half width is equal to or greater than 75% of foot), then that is what it is: a spinnaker.
+Any other sail is a headsail or a flying headsail.
 'Code zeros' are nearly always intended by the sailmaker to be spinnakers.
 Measurers should however beware.
-If however a sail has battens, defined in IRC as Any material added to the sail, as either a removable element, permanent stiffening, or other contrivance, the purpose of which is to support and/or stiffen the sail. then it is a headsail rather than a spinnaker, irrespective of what the dimensions are.
+If however a sail has battens, defined in IRC as Any material added to the sail, as either a removable element, permanent stiffening, or other contrivance, the purpose of which is to support and/or stiffen the sail.
+Then it is a headsail rather than a spinnaker or flying headsail, irrespective of what the dimensions are.